Prepare for Floods

 This is a video segment from the March 21, 2014 episode of Inside Boulder News.
 For more videos, visit: BoulderChannel8.com

-Floods of any size can be devistating.
+Floods of any size can be devastating.
 Before you plan any post-flood repair, make sure to check if you need any permits prior to starting your repairs.

 A City of Boulder permit and inspection is required for projects that affect the structure of a building or its electrical, mechanical, or plumbing systems.

 Before beginning any flood-related projects for your property, contact P&DS to determine if a City of Boulder permit is required.
-Email [email protected], visit www.boulderplandevelop.net or go to the Planning and Development Services Center.
+Email [email protected], visit Planning and Development Services Center.